zornfox/TTDS_Group2/README.md

 # TTDS_Group2

 ## demo webiste (limited functionality): http://coviddocs.ey.r.appspot.com
+## Please follow the instructions below for full functionality

 ## Method 1: How to run the project in your Terminal (Try Method 2 if Method 1 is not working)
 ```bash